-The IGWS Geology Museum is open during the Geology Building renovation!
-Select displays are available to tour at our temporary home at 420 N. Walnut Street in Bloomington, Indiana.
-The museum is open to the public free of charge from 8:30 am to 4:30 pm Monday through Friday, with weekend and evening hours available for special events.
+The IGWS provides rotating exhibits on earth science topics within the east lobby of the Geology Building.
+The exhibits are open to the public free of charge from 8:00 am to 5:00 pm Monday through Friday, with weekend and evening hours available for special events.

 "Megajeff" is a nearly complete skeleton of a Megalonyx jeffersonii giant ground sloth that once existed within the natural history collections at Indiana University.
 Surviving fossilization, railroad transport, and fire, the specimen was ultimately destroyed by a lack of understanding of the importance of natural history collections.
 This digital exhibit was supported by the Office of the Bicentennial.

 Scientific illustration communicates scientific ideas through the use of drawings, paintings, and sculpture.
 Discover the Survey's history of scientific illustrations and view artwork from our collections.

 Discover the history of Earth's mass extinctions through the fossil record.
 View a reconstructed skeleton of a giant ground sloth that once roamed Indiana.